cosmos/cosmos-sdk/docs/architecture/adr-75-v2.md

 V2 is a reset in the Cosmos SDK architecture.
 It is a complete rewrite of the SDK, with a focus on modularity, extensibility, and performance.
 The V2 SDK breaks apart the core SDK into smaller modular components allowing users to pick and choose the components they need for their specific use case.
 This document outlines the changes and migration path for users of the V1 SDK.

-> "If you can't explain it simply, you don't understand it well enough."
-Provide
-> a simplified and layman-accessible explanation of the ADR.
-> A short (~200 word) description of the issue being addressed.

 ## Context

 The Cosmos SDK began in 2016, at this time the software was written with the direct use case of the Cosmos Hub.Since then we have seen the SDK evolve and grow, with new features and improvements being added over time.
 The SDK today is used by over 100 different projects, with more users joining the ecosystem every day.
 This has led to a number of challenges, including: